rhum1-sakharov/eth-miner/README.md

 # eth-miner
 Ethereum Claymore Miner on Ubuntu Server

+**All command must be typed in a bash nutshell.**

 ## Install Ubuntu Server

 Download LTS (Long Term Support) ubuntu server version : https://www.ubuntu.com/download/server

-Copy your iso image on a bootable usb key,.
+Copy your iso image on a bootable usb key.

 Tip, you can use rufus or rawrite32 to make your usb key bootable.

 ## Install Claymore Ethereum Miner